Otofonix Hearing Aid Reviews

 Quick Tip: Check out our list of this year’s best hearing aids to compare Otofonix to other top options.

-The Sona’s key features include Bluetooth compatibility, “adaptive” technology, and what they call customized hearing.
-These features are handy for seniors who want a device that can be controlled and adjusted from your phone.
+The Sona’s key features include Bluetooth compatibility, adaptive technology and what they call customized hearing.
+The features are handy for older adults who want a device that can be controlled and adjusted from their phone.

-The app provides a nice interface to adjust volume and select between the four preset programs (Conversation, Restaurant, Traffic, and Outdoor).
-These programs are designed to address the needs of the average user as they move throughout their day.
+The app provides a nice interface to adjust volume and select from the four preset programs (Conversation, Restaurant, Traffic and Outdoor).
+The programs are designed to address the needs of the average user as they move throughout their day.
 Below are screen captures I took while using the app.
 Overall, I found that the app was straightforward, and my test results were easy to interpret.

 Using the Otofonix App